A policeman in front of Danger do no enter tape

 Pure white is not as big of an Ul crime as pure black; you can safely use it for backgrounds, as long as the text isn’t pure black.

-“Grey” Area
+“Grey” area

 Pure black and pure white can be used in UI design successfully if they’re used with intent and while keeping these points in mind.